-Students are required to complete the six (6) topic modules listed below, from the Aquifer WISE-MD virtual patient online learning site.
-There are 22 case modules in all with 16 skills modules.
-Students are encouraged to complete all modules.
+Students are required to complete the twenty-two (22) Surgery Modules from the Aquifer WISE-Surgery virtual patient online learning site.
+There are 22 Surgery case modules in all with 16 optional skills modules.
+Students are required to complete all modules.